Configure and manage Azure Active Directory authentication with SQL Database or SQL Data Warehouse

 parameter of the connection string to false.
 For more information, see Connection timeout issue with .NET Framework 4.6.1 - TransparentNetworkIPResolution.

 When you create a database user, that user receives the CONNECT permission and can connect to that database as a member of the PUBLIC role.
-Initially the only permissions available to the user are any permissions granted to the PUBLIC role, or any permissions granted to any Windows groups that they are a member of.
+Initially the only permissions available to the user are any permissions granted to the PUBLIC role, or any permissions granted to any Azure AD groups that they are a member of.
 Once you provision an Azure AD-based contained database user, you can grant the user additional permissions, the same way as you grant permission to any other type of user.
 Typically grant permissions to database roles, and add users to roles.
 For more information, see Database Engine Permission Basics.
 For more information about special SQL Database roles, see Managing Databases and Logins in Azure SQL Database.
-A federated domain user that is imported into a manage domain, must use the managed domain identity.
+A federated domain user account that is imported into a managed domain as an external user, must use the managed domain identity.

 Azure AD users are marked in the database metadata with type E (EXTERNAL_USER) and for groups with type X (EXTERNAL_GROUPS).
 For more information, see sys.database_principals.